 As one of the largest professional business clubs on campus, the LMU Accounting Society offers accounting majors professional development and career insights spanning public accounting, industry, government and education.
 Members develop leadership and communications skills through weekly lunch meetings and interactive social events with professionals.
 Additional benefits include an annual meet-the-firms night, networking events, career/résumé services, interview/recruiting help and a popular spring banquet celebrating awards and scholarships.

-The AIMS Society is a place to foster and enrich the AIMS major as a whole and to create community amongst the fellow AIMS majors.
-The AIMS Society offers a place for professional development and career insight for how a degree in Applied Information Management Systems (AIMS) can be used in the working world upon graduation.
+The AIMS/ISBA Society is a place to foster and enrich the ISBA major as a whole and to create community amongst the fellow ISBA majors.
+The AIMS/ISBA Society offers a place for professional development and career insight for how a degree in Information Systems and Business Analytics (ISBA) can be used in the working world upon graduation.

 Business Law Society

 The Business Law Society at LMU strives to educate students in all fields of study about the importance and relevance of studying law as it relates to business.
 The society encourages the furthering of higher education in the areas of business and law, and provides information for students that aspire to become well-rounded business professionals with an invaluable background in the legal environment.

 Delta Sigma Pi is America's foremost professional fraternity for men and women pursuing careers in business.
 Our four pillars of Professionalism, Brotherhood, Community Service and Scholarship form the foundation of our mission.
 Since its founding at Loyola Marymount University in 1959, the Delta Sigma Chapter has merited numerous awards including the highest honor of Chapter of Excellence, 2011 National Outstanding Scholastic Development, and other provincial and regional awards.
 Delta Sigma is also the home of the 2011 National Collegian of the Year, 2012 South Pacific Regional Collegian of the Year, and two participants of the National LeaderShape Institute for personal development and leadership.